apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 Moreover, you have to start the JobManager and TaskManager pods with a service account which has the permissions to create, edit, delete ConfigMaps.
 See [how to configure service accounts for pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more information.

+When High-Availability is enabled, Flink will use its own HA-services for service discovery.
+Therefore, JobManager pods should be started with their IP address instead of a Kubernetes service as its `jobmanager.rpc.address`.
+Refer to the [appendix](#appendix) for full configuration.

+#### Standby JobManagers

+Usually, it is enough to only start a single JobManager pod, because Kubernetes will restart it once the pod crashes.
+If you want to achieve faster recovery, configure the `replicas` in `jobmanager-session-deployment-ha.yaml` or `parallelism` in `jobmanager-application-ha.yaml` to a value greater than `1` to start standby JobManagers.

 ### Enabling Queryable State

 You can access the queryable state of TaskManager if you create a `NodePort` service for it: